We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Grades6 to 12

-With Google Docs, users can create, edit, reformat, upload, and share documents they've created in WORD or other office applications....more
+Use Google Drive to create and save your Google Docs.
+With Google Docs, you can create, edit, reformat, upload, and share documents you've created in WORD or other office applications....more

-With Google Docs, users can create, edit, reformat, upload, and share documents they've created in WORD or other office applications.
-They can also look at their editing history.
+Use Google Drive to create and save your Google Docs.
+With Google Docs, you can create, edit, reformat, upload, and share documents you've created in WORD or other office applications.
+You can also look at the editing history.
 Perhaps the best feature is the ability to collaborate on documents and spreadsheets with anyone or with a selected group.
 Groups share editing capabilities, making collaboration much easier.
-Users can publish newly created, uploaded, downloaded, or revised documents and spreadsheets as well as making links to them on personal blogs.
-Easy directions and familiar-looking pages make exporting and importing documents simple; Google also helps users keep them organized.
+You can publish newly created, uploaded, downloaded, or revised documents and spreadsheets as well as making links to them on personal blogs.
+Easy directions and familiar-looking pages make exporting and importing documents simple; Google also helps keep you organized.

 tag(s): editing (88), spreadsheets (23), Storage (6)